rsg-argentina/rsg-argentina/content/talk/8SAJIB/index.md

 ---

 ### 8SAJIB deck :computer:
+The event program, workshops and keynotes information is on the [Conference Deck](https://rsg-argentina.netlify.app/conferences/sajib2023/).

 The official language of the 8SAJIB is Spanish
 - Sponsors and collaborators: [ISCB-SC](https://iscbsc.org/), [A2B2C](https://twitter.com/a2b2c), [SF500](https://sf500.com.ar/), [Darwin](https://cervezadarwin.com/)